 Clayton Vila is a film director living in Los Angeles, California.

-I have now lived in Los Angeles for years and directed multiple feature documentaries, short films, and branded content pieces that have gained notoriety through both national television and Oscar-qualifying film festivals.
-I take pride in handling the sensitive stories of documentary subjects, and creating unique and empathy-provoking fictional characters in my films.”
+I have now lived in Los Angeles for years and directed multiple feature documentaries, short films, commercials and branded content pieces that have gained notoriety through both national television and Oscar-qualifying film festivals.
+I take pride in handling the sensitive stories of documentary subjects, and creating unique and empathy-provoking fictional characters in my narrative films.”